odo/ballermann/README.md

 ```

 If you want to get funky, you can specify when the pool is refreshed, meaning when the supervisor is asked for it's children.
-The first parameter is the number of calls before a refresh is forced (default 10000), the second the number of milliseconds a refresh takes place (default 5000).
+You do so by specifying a ratio.
+If the number of alive processes in the pool in relation to the original number drops below this ratio, ballermann turns to the supervisor and asks for new processes.
+The default is 0.8 (80 %).

 ```
-ballermann_sup:start_link(sasl_sup, sasl_pool2, 1000, 500).
+ballermann_sup:start_link(sasl_sup, sasl_pool2, 0.9).
 ```